The Fatal Love-Spot

 but you have caused them to neglect

-their job to chase your wife!
+their task to chase your wife!

-for armies to come in,
+for armies to come in

-while all the Fennian champions are
+while all the Fenian champions are

 away to fight for Finn!